- How does one become a Cal State East Bay student?

 Upper Division Transfer Requirements

-Generally, applicants will qualify for admission as an upper division transfer student if each of the following are met:
+Generally, applicants will qualify for admission as an upper division transfer student if each of the following criteria have been met:

-- Have a grade point average of at least 2.0 ("C" or better) in at least 60 semester (90 quarter) units of transferable college credit.
+- The applicant has earned a grade point average of at least 2.0 ("C" or better) in at least 60 semester (90 quarter) units of transferable college credit.

-- In good standing at the last college or university attended.
+- The applicant was in good standing at the last college or university attended.

 Student Transfer Achievement Reform (STAR) Act (SB 1440)